Let’s talk about the best air bike (AirBike or Assault Bike) for 2022. We’ve got details on all the popular models.

 An air bike or fan bike is one of the best choices for a home or garage gym.
 But, it’s an expensive piece of equipment.
 We hope we’ve provided helpful information for you to make your buying choice.

-You might also be interested in our article on indoor rowing, which is also an efficient, effective, and low-impact total body workout.
+You might also be interested in our article on the Concept 2 indoor rower, which is also an efficient, effective, and low-impact total body workout.

 Photo and Image Credits